danielsaidi/SwiftUIKit/Readmes/Views.md

 ## SimpleSinglePicker

-This view renders a simple list of buttons that can be used to pick a single option in a list of available options.
+This view renders a simple list of buttons that can be used to pick a single, non-optional option in a list of available options.

 ## UIViewWrapper